FrancescoSaverioZuppichini/mirror/README.md

     * [x] [Deep dream](#deep-dream) [10]
     * [ ] [Class specific image generation](#class-specific-image-generation) [4]
     * [x] [Grad Cam](https://arxiv.org/abs/1610.02391)
-- [] Add a `output_transformation` params for each visualisation to allow better customisation
+- [ ] Add a `output_transformation` params for each visualisation to allow better customisation
-- [] Add a `input_transformation` params for each visualisation to allow better customisation
+- [ ] Add a `input_transformation` params for each visualisation to allow better customisation

+### BUGS
+- [ ] Grad-Cam won't work with gray image.
+Fix is easy but I have no time now